OpenTranslationBible/open-bible/en-GB/43.John/md/john-11.md

 ## John 11:25

 Jesus said to her, “I am the resurrection and the life.
-Whoever believes in Me will live, even though they die;
+Whoever believes in Me will live, even if they die;

 ## John 11:26